 Where appropriate, topic areas identified in the suggestions may be combined into a single presentation.
 These suggestions are not intended to be complete or restrictive -- please feel free to offer presentations for the conference on other topics.

 You can submit a presentation abstract using the UNITE Presentation Entry site.

-Due to the impact of the COVID-19 pandemic, UNITE will be again holding a virtual conference in 2021, hosted using Zoom.
+UNITE will be again holding a virtual conference in 2023, hosted using Zoom.
 We are planning to hold the conference during six half-days over two weeks, with presentations running in multiple parallel tracks.